Take a peek in our 60th anniversary time capsule

 Poster of the Glasgow Wildlife Watch Group’s hopes for the future.

-This is just a taste of what’s going to be included in the time capsule.
-Keep an eye out for our follow up blog in the coming days, where we’ll be focusing on some of the items selected at this year’s National Members’ Day.
+This is just a taste of what’s included in the time capsule.
+Check out our follow up blog, where we focus on some of the items selected at this year’s National Members’ Day.

 Help protect Scotland’s wildlife